iburyl/bautils/docs/references.md

 #### Notes.

-Page 15 in Einglish translation:
+Page 15 in English translation:

 > The term slope means the amount of the slope (regardless of whether the call increases or decreases).
 To calculate the slope, the spectral bandwidth (frequency range: highest minus lowest